 If not defined in your mission, what are your broad interest areas (e.g., education, social justice)?
 Have you identified a niche within those areas?
 Talk with community leaders, nonprofits, or your local community foundation to identify unmet needs and ways your foundation can add value.

 If a geographic focus is not outlined in your mission, time to consider this important point.
 Foundations with a narrow focus may find geographic limitations to be unnecessary, but others that intend to focus on a community or region should be specific about that.
 Being specific will go a long way toward reducing the number of ineligible grant proposals.

 This is where you say who and what you don’t fund.
 Consider:

-- Type of organization—It’s common for foundations to say they only make grants to 501(c)(3) public charities to avoid the additional requirements that might be necessary if funding other organizations.
+- Type of organization: It’s common for foundations to say they only make grants to 501(c)(3) public charities.
+This is to avoid the additional requirements that might be necessary if funding other organizations.
 In most cases, it is better to phrase the restriction as giving only to public charities with a 509(a)(1) or (2) designation or governmental agencies.
 Currently, these are the only charitable organizations that require minimal paperwork.

 - Funding uses: Some foundations choose not to fund individuals, fundraising drives, religious activities, or litigation, for example.
-Do particular funding uses not match your goals.
+Do certain funding uses not match your goals?

 - Repeat grantees: Some foundations fund the same organizations year after year.
 Others seek new organizations and programs after a few years, or require grantees to take a year off before reapplying for funding.
 There is no right or wrong approach but, rather, an approach that best fits your overall strategy.